Kromgart/ie-trapgen/README.md

 - POINT   - pair of RANDOM values, separated by comma ("200,400-450")

-Most integer values support randomization (unless the value type is INTEGER) and can be written in 3 forms:
+Most integral values are of type RANDOM and can be written in 3 forms:

 1. Strict number.
 This works as a normal precise integer ("detect": "30").
 No randomization is applied.
 2. Range.
 Two integers (min and max) separated by '-' ("detect": "20-40").
 A random number from the specified range is used.
 3. Delta.
-Two ingerers (base and delta) separated by '\~' ("disarm": "60\~10").
+Two integers (base and delta) separated by '\~' ("width": "160\~12").
 A random number is generated in a range from (base - delta) to (base + delta).
-60~10 represents a range from 50 to 70.
+160~12 represents a range from 148 to 172.

 ### Input file structure